hherzl/playground-kfvrjkrw/markdowns/welcome.md

 ## Using the Code

-For this guide, the working directory for source code is C:\Projects.
+For this guide, the working directory for source code is *C:\Projects*.

 Also, [`This is the GitHub repository`](https://www.codeproject.com/Articles/1264219/Creating-Web-API-in-ASP-NET-Core-2-0) for this guide.